Chalermdej-l/Portfolio-Project-Web_Scraping/README.md

 ## Further Improvements

-Implement a [Multiprocessing](https://docs.python.org/3/library/multiprocessing.html) and [Multiprocessing](https://docs.python.org/3/library/multiprocessing.html) to reduce the workload intead of split the task into multiple file and run them.
-The current code need to be run manaully and not continuous as a pipeline with Multiprocessing and Multiprocessing we can setup a pipeline to wait for all the task to finish then combine all the file and insert them into a data storage.
+Implement a [Multiprocessing](https://docs.python.org/3/library/multiprocessing.html) and [Multithreading](https://docs.python.org/3/library/threading.html) to reduce the workload intead of split the task into multiple file and run them.
+The current code need to be run manaully and not continuous as a pipeline with Multiprocessing and Multithreading we can setup a pipeline to wait for all the task to finish then combine all the file and insert them into a data storage.